kenghweeng/Code_NoClue/README.md

 for i in {1..100}; do python -W ignore -m JSS.dispatching_rules.FIFO  covid15_$i; done for i in {1..100}; do python -W ignore -m JSS.dispatching_rules.FIFO  covid20_$i; done
 ```
-* Solving the scheduling problem with Google OR tools: (Assuming you are in project root)
+* Solving the scheduling problem with Google OR tools: (Assuming you are in project root):
 ```
 for i in {1..100}; do python -W ignore -m JSS.CP  covid2_$i; done for i in {1..100}; do python -W ignore -m JSS.CP  covid5_$i; done